pkr2103/Cobra_tutorial/Preprocessing.md

   ``git clone https://github.com/CobraLab/minc-bpipe-library.git``

-  this creates a directory in your account with folders and functinos for running the preprocessing steps.
+  this creates a directory in your account with folders and functions for running the preprocessing steps.

 2. Edit the bpipe repo to prepare for running: